German as a Foreign Language

 German in Germany

 Language and culture are inextricably linked.
-One important aspect of the language course is thus to bring students into contact with the culture and history of Germany and of Europe.
-Interesting excursions make this possible.
+One important aspect of the language course is thus to bring students into contact with the culture and history of Germany and Europe by means of interesting excursions.
 A few examples from recent years:

 - Hamburg: the lovely North German port